asankamadalawala/photo_duplicate_finder/README.md

 # photo_duplicate_finder
 This is a small python script that can find duplicate photos in the given directory and delete them for you

+## Install Necessary Libraries:

+Use libraries like Pillow for image handling and imagehash for perceptual hashing.
+Install required libraries:

+`pip install pillow imagehash`

+## feel free to modify the use the code